 “Policymakers and other stakeholders have a choice of whether to pursue evidence-based strategies to support patients' access to lifesaving and life-affirming care.
 Every effort must be made to remove barriers for patients with substance use disorders, mental illness and patients with pain.
 More of our loved ones will suffer and die if these barriers remain.”

-—Bobby Mukkamala, MD, chair, AMA Task Force to End the Epidemic
+—Bobby Mukkamala, MD, chair, AMA Substance Use and Pain Care Task Force

 - View the 2011-2020 state-by-state opioid prescribing data (PDF)

 - View the 2014-2020 state-by-state PDMP data (PDF)